 House 1408 by STUDIO 1408

-Situated in Balotesti, Romania, this two-story brick residence has been recently completed by STUDIO 1408.
+House 1408 situated in Balotesti, Romania, is a two-story brick residence recently completed by STUDIO 1408.

 Photography by Cosmin Dragomir